samon11/synmax-agent/README.md

 # SynMax Data Agent

-A chat-based AI agent for analyzing any CSV dataset.
+A chat-based AI agent for analyzing ANY Parquet or CSV dataset.
 Built with a hierarchical agent architecture that combines intelligent query routing with rigorous statistical analysis.

 ## Table of Contents